Skip to main content

 TL;DR - Make the Wedding Wish Fit the Couple

 A wedding wish works best when it feels chosen for the couple, not copied from a generic card.
-The common mistake is trying to sound grand and ending up with the same love-and-happiness line everyone else writes.
+The most common mistake is trying to sound grand and ending up with the same love-and-happiness line everyone else writes.